-A package of consolidation standards are effective for annual periods beginning on or after 1 January 2013.
-Information on these new standards is presented below.
+Management anticipates that all of the pronouncements will be adopted in the Group's accounting policy for the first period beginning after the effective date of the pronouncement.
 The Group's management have yet to assess the impact of these new and revised standards on the Group's consolidated financial statements.